 $415,000 Motorcycle Collision with Cervical Fusion

 A motorcycle collision left this client with a damaged disc in his neck.
 The client tried injection therapy and conservative treatment options without success.
 To get relief, the client underwent cervical fusion surgery to repair the damaged disc in his neck.
-The case settled one day before the trial was to begin.
+The case was settled one day before the trial was to begin.

 The initial offer before litigation was $130,000.